uptane/uptane-standard/uptane-standard.md

 *Delegations*: Designating the responsibility of signing metadata about images to another party.

-*Roles*: The roles mechanism of Uptane allows the system to distribute signing responsibilities so compromise of one key does not impact other parts of the system.
+*Roles*: The roles mechanism of Uptane allows the system to distribute signing responsibilities so that the compromise of one key does not impact other parts of the system.

   * *Root Role*: Distributes and revokes public keys used to